sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

 ## Best practices for limited service accounts

 - Restrict limited service account access to only the namespaces and role permissions they need to operate properly.
-Adjust namespaces and permissions if needed by updating the role that is tied to the service account.
+Adjust namespaces and permissions if needed by updating the role or cluster role that is tied to the service account.
 - Use unique and specific names for limited service accounts.
-Names should identify services accounts as such as well as the associated service.
+Names should identify service accounts as well as the associated service.
 - Promptly delete any unused limited service accounts to make sure they do not become a security risk.